 20 seconds.
 That’s the average amount of time that an employer will spend scanning your resume.
 The phrase “Less is more” has often been used for design purposes, but it can apply just as well to your resume.
 The point is to keep only information on your resume that is clear, simple and that supports your brand /message.
 It is a balance of having just enough information to draw the interest of an employer, while leaving room for you to further explain during an interview.
 The more irrelevant information you add to your resume, the more it dilutes your key message.
 Employers today also look right through fluff words and are rather annoyed by them.
+So to help you make the best resume, see our tips below of the top ten things to remove from your resume.

 Replace the “Objective” statement on your resume with “Professional Profile.”